+Campus accessible toilet.
+Second floor is accessible via a lift.
 Alderwood The school is one level throughout with all toilets Academy accessible.
-Portacabins have ramps for easy access. • The buildings are full of natural light throughout.
-St.Christopher's • The school is one level throughout with natural Academy lighting and an accessible toilet.
-First Base Ipswich • The school is one level throughout with natural lighting throughout and an accessible toilet.
+Portacabins have ramps for easy access.
+The buildings are full of natural light throughout.
+St.Christopher's The school is one level throughout with natural Academy lighting and an accessible toilet.
+First Base Ipswich The school is one level throughout with natural Academy cademy lighting throughout and an accessible toilet.
+First Base Bury St The school is one level throughout with natural Edmunds Academy lighting throughout and an accessible toilet.
 All staff are trained in manual handling, "School Safe" and First Aid.
-Training from the school purse for disbates care, epilepsy, allergy and asthma
+Training from the school nurse for diabetes care, epilepsy, allergy and asthma training can be accessed by all staff.